Manual handling of loads: Forklifts

-Pallet Jacks
+Pallet jacks

 Pallet jacks are a great tool that can assist in moving heavy objects.
 Pallet jacks can be both powered and manual, so it is important to understand the weight being moved.
 If the weight exceeds the amount a person can easily push/pull, alternative means should be considered such as a forklift or a powered pallet jack.

-Adjustable Workstations
+Adjustable workstations

 The workstation height is critical to posture and preferred ergonomic principles.
 If the workstation is properly adjusted, it can prevent bending over and exposing the worker to awkward posture.
 Having an adjustable workstation can also allow the employee to adjust the height based on their height so that they can perform their work using good ergonomic principle.

-Ways to Reduce Risk of Injury
+Ways to reduce risk of injury

-The safest way to manual materials handling is to eliminate any manual handling of materials using the Hierarchy of Control.
+The safest way to manual materials handling is to eliminate any manual handling of materials using the hierarchy of control.
 There will be times where elimination is not an option.
 Below are some ways to reduce the risk of injury if manual materials handling is present.

-Stretch and Flex Programs
+Stretch and flex programs

-Stretch and Flex programs are designed to help reduce workplace injuries.
+Stretch and flex programs are designed to help reduce workplace injuries.
 Using a stretch and flex program allows the worker to properly warm up before exerting lots of energy in their normal workdays.
 When properly stretched and warming up, the workers heartrate increases which in returns blood flow, nutrients, and oxygen to muscle groups.
 When the body is properly warmed up, muscle injuries are less likely to occur.
-Physical and Occupational therapists can be contracted to help develop a Stretch and Flex Program that is best suited for the work taking place.
+Physical and occupational therapists can be contracted to help develop a Stretch and Flex Program that is best suited for the work taking place.

-Rest and Recovery
+Rest and recovery

 Just like any muscle use, it is critical to provide the muscles proper rest to allow for them to recover properly.
 One key mitigation effort would be proper rest.
 Getting a good nights sleep is critical to help employees reduce workplace injuries from manual material handling.
 Throughout the day, employees should incorporate breaks to allow for their muscles to rest and so that the employees can rehydrate and rest to prevent fatigue.

 Another principle that employers can use is a job rotation.
 These tasks will only expose the workers to fatigue in certain muscles groups instead of repetitively working the same muscle group.
 Allowing employees to rotate jobs will allow for longer rest and recovery and can potentially lessen the exposure to manual handling of materials.

-Safe Manual Materials Handling Techniques
+Safe manual materials handling techniques

 Using proper ergonomic techniques while manual handling of materials will help reduce the likelihood of injury.
 Below are a few good practices to follow while manual handling of materials.